Updated on: October 7, 2024

 I also really like how the parental controls prevented me from making in-app purchases on my daughter’s phone without permission from a parent, and they also blocked my attempt to uninstall the parental controls on my child’s device.
 However, I was disappointed that McAfee doesn’t monitor your child’s YouTube use like Norton does.

 McAfee’s VPN is good, too — it has a really intuitive beginner-friendly dashboard and comes with unlimited data (unlike Bitdefender’s VPN).
-It’s pretty fast and reasonably good for streaming (I was able to watch my local Netflix and Amazon Prime during my tests).
+It’s pretty fast and reasonably good for streaming, working with popular sites like Netflix and Amazon Prime.

 Bottom Line: